regnull/ubikom/README.md

 Which brings us to email, the biggest messaging system out there.
 It was supposed to be an easy way to send messages between users, and initially it was.
 However, the simplicity had its downside - because anyone could send messages to anyone else, without authentication or encryption, the abuse became common, and to confront this abuse, a patchwork of technologies was applied, making email increasingly more complex and unwieldy.

 It's not that you can't run your own email service.
 You sure can.
-You will be joining an elite community of about five people who do that.
-In case you are interested, here is how: [Part 1](https://arstechnica.com/information-technology/2014/02/how-to-run-your-own-e-mail-server-with-your-own-domain-part-1/) [Part 2](https://arstechnica.com/information-technology/2014/03/taking-e-mail-back-part-2-arming-your-server-with-postfix-dovecot/) [Part 3](https://arstechnica.com/information-technology/2014/03/taking-e-mail-back-part-3-fortifying-your-box-against-spammers/) [Part 4](https://arstechnica.com/information-technology/2014/04/taking-e-mail-back-part-4-the-finale-with-webmail-everything-after/).
+You will be joining the elite community of about five people who do that.
+In case you are interested, here is how: [Part 1](https://arstechnica.com/information-technology/2014/02/how-to-run-your-own-e-mail-server-with-your-own-domain-part-1/), [Part 2](https://arstechnica.com/information-technology/2014/03/taking-e-mail-back-part-2-arming-your-server-with-postfix-dovecot/), [Part 3](https://arstechnica.com/information-technology/2014/03/taking-e-mail-back-part-3-fortifying-your-box-against-spammers/), [Part 4](https://arstechnica.com/information-technology/2014/04/taking-e-mail-back-part-4-the-finale-with-webmail-everything-after/).
 Good luck.

 Instead, we could use encryption and the identity registry to send emails between users in our system in a way that ensures privacy and prevents spam and abuse.
 Here, we have a working system that demonstrates this concept.